If you own land with others, you are a joint owner of land. Each unique combination of owners is considered a different joint ownership.

 - You own other land that is also exempt from land tax.

 If you do not use the jointly owned land as your PPR, your share in this land will be included in your individual assessment.
-You also will not receive a joint ownership deduction for this property because the joint ownership has not been assessed for land tax on this property.
+You will not receive a joint ownership deduction for this property.
+This is because the joint ownership has not been assessed for land tax on this property as one of the other joint owners uses it as their PPR.

 This exemption does not apply to land owned by a discretionary or unit trust that is used by a principal place of residence beneficiary as their PPR.